AI-HPC-Research-Team/SLM4Mol/README.md

 ## Evaluation Framework
 **Benchmark Experiments Overview**:
 Our study includes tests across eight primary model architectures, featuring common backbone models or composite models.
 We conducted a total of 1,263 experiments, showcasing the adaptability of various models to different molecular tasks.
+Detailed experimental results are shown in our paper's Appendix.C Table 3-Table 7.

 ![Overview of Evaluations](figures/figure4.png)